EmOne/basilisk/docs/source/Install/installBuild.rst

     * - ``clean``
       -
       - None
-      - If flag is set, this forces the distribution folder ``dist3`` to be deleted to create a fresh setup and build
+      - If flag is set, this forces the distribution folder ``build`` to be deleted to create a fresh setup and build
     * - ``buildProject``
       - Boolean
       - True